The Earth was totally turned upside down when its magnetic poles reversed 42.000 years ago.

 An underestimated catastrophe

-Scientists didn't think that the latest magnetic pole reversal had a major environmental impact.
+Scientists didn't think the latest magnetic pole reversal had a major environmental impact.
 Sure, the planet's magnetic field weakened, allowing more cosmic rays to penetrate the atmosphere, but plant and animal life were believed not to have been greatly affected.

 A new study suggests a more dramatic phenomenon: during the magnetic pole reversal, the additional cosmic rays may have reduced ozone concentrations, leading to far more ultraviolet radiation in the atmosphere.